Wang 720C Advanced Programming Calculator

 A later advertisement for the 700-series shows the changeover to the vertical-loading cassette drive, but with a bezel-color (black) door rather than the final beige cassette door used on the production machines.

 The delays that Wang experienced in getting the 700 calculator into production were a benefit to competitors, especially Hewlett Packard.
 The time between Wang's announcement of the new machine and the time that the machine was actually shippable was well used by Hewlett Packard and others lure more sales away from Wang's bread-and-butter calculator business.
 The engineers working on Wang's computer project were put on a drop-dead schedule to meet the promised mid-'69 first customer ship deadline.
-As it turned out, the deadline was missed.
+As it turned out, the deadline was missed...by a serious margin.

 Built-in Cassette Tape Drive for Program Storage

-Computer systems of the time were not desktop devices, usually taking up space in an equipment rack.
+Computer systems of the time were generally not desktop devices, usually taking up space in an equipment rack.
 The design for the computer that Wang's engineers were working on wasn't really intended to fit on a desktop.
 The computer was designed to be integrated into a desk, with the area where the file drawers would be on a regular desk packed with the electronics that make up the computer.
 This design needed to be shrunk down quite dramatically to make it into a desktop package.
 There simply wasn't enough time.
 When a big electronics industry trade show where the 700 was to make its debut rolled around, eager customers were expecting to see Wang's wonderful new machine that had been marketed strongly and praised by the press.
 Some devout Wang customers had already placed advance orders for the machine.
 The problem: It wasn't ready!
 A prototype of the electronics of the calculator existed and worked well, however, the electronics were still too large to fit inside the package that had been designed for the desktop calculator.
 So, the engineers put the keyboard, display, and cassette deck into one of the cabinet mock-ups for the 700-series machine, bolted that cabinet to a table-top, and fed a big bundle of cables out of the bottom of the cabinet, through a hole in the table top, to a hidden area under the table that contained all of the electronics of the calculator.
 What the attendees of the trade shows saw was a very powerful and advanced calculator that, while rather large, still fit on a desktop.
 What they didn't know was that the rather chunky looking cabinet they saw contained mostly air.
 The deception was a success, at least for a while.
 Orders for the 700-series machines started pouring in.
 While orders are great, sales are what keeps a company going, and still, Wang had nothing to sell.
 Wang's salespeople were advised to placate irritated customers whose orders for 700-series calculators were not being filled by providing them with loaner high-end 300-series calculator systems until their orders for the 700-series machines could be fulfilled.
 Finally, slightly behind schedule in the 3rd quarter of 1969, the first production Wang Model 700 calculators were rolling off the assembly line.

 Photo at a Trade Show in September, 1970, with Wang 700-Series Calculator(left) and Model 701 Output Writer(right).